+Soon after that, Pais did indeed approach the queen mother and proposed a marriage with her to hold the realm together, but she refused the old buzzard.
 The uprising in the capital spread to the provinces, taking the lives of the abbess of the Benedictine nuns in Evora and the Prior of the Collegiate Church of Guimaraes and the admiral of Portugal.
 Soon after, John I of Castile decided not to wait for anybody and marched on Portugal.

-Above, Death of Conde (Count) Andeiro at the hands of John of Aviz, from the National Museum of Soares dos Reis in Porto, Portugal; here painted by Jose de Sousa Azevedo.
+in Porto, Portugal; here painted by Jose de Sousa Azevedo.

-In January 1384, John I of Castile ambitiously decided to invade Portugal.
+In January 1384, John I of Castile decided to invade Portugal.
 When John's army of 5,000 strong invaded, Count Nuno had at his disposal only 300 horsemen and 1000 infantrymen.
 So, he devised novel tactics and at the battle of Atoleiros on April 6, he won using his new tactics.
 He formed his cavalry into a square and surrounded the outer edges with infantry holding their lances.
 Behind each lancer, there was another man ready to pick up the lance if the first lancers were wounded or killed.